 Filing bankruptcy shouldn’t be undertaken lightly.
 Whether you qualify for having your debts completely discharged through the liquidation process of Chapter 7, or you have the resources to pay some of the debts through Chapter 13, understanding your bankruptcy options is essential.
 Because which chapter you file is determined based on income, self-employed bankruptcy is even more complex.

-The bankruptcy attorneys at Jafri Law Firm can help you sort through your financial issues to find the solution that’s best for you.
+Jafri Law Firm can help you sort through your financial issues to find the solution that’s best for you.

 Income Verification for the Self-Employed